Model Predictive Control with Environment Adaptation for Legged Locomotion: Results

 \subsubsection{Walk into a V-shaped chimney}

 In this simulation we show \gls{hyq} walking at $0.03\, \mathrm{m/s}$ commanded velocity in the $X$ direction into a V-shaped chimney with friction coefficient $\mu= 0.7$ and walls inclined at $35^\circ$ to the ground.
-This simulation exploits the cone constraints and force robustness cost defined inside the \gls{nmpc} formulation that is vital to achieve this walk successfully.
+This simulation exploits the cone constraints and force robustness cost defined inside the \gls{nmpc} formulation that is vital for the success of this task.
 The robot receives online an update of the map of the environment through an on-board camera to get the information about the normals at the location of the contact.
 These normals are used to formulate the force robustness cost \eqref{eq:force_robustness} in the contact frame $\mathcal{K}$.
-With this cost, the NMPC provides optimal \gls{grfs} to stay close to the normals of friction cones at the contacts.
+With this cost, the NMPC provides optimal \gls{grfs} to stay close to the normals of the friction cones at the contacts.

 As shown in the accompanying video, without the cone constraints the robot slips while climbing the chimney and ultimately falls.
 When the force robustness cost is enabled, the forces are regularized to stay in the middle of the cones, thanks to the robustness feature described in Section \ref{subsec:force_robustness}.
 In this case the robot walks successfully into the chimney.
 In Fig. \ref{fig:friction_cone_forces}, it can be seen that the longitudinal and lateral components of the GRF at the \gls{lf} foot stay within the bound $\mu f_\mathrm{z}$ (in red) imposed by the cone constraints.
-Moreover, Fig. \ref{fig:friction_cone_violation} plots the normal versus the resultant of $X$ - $Y$ components of the \gls{grfs} together with the cone bound $\mu f_\mathrm{z}$ (red line).
+Moreover, Fig. \ref{fig:friction_cone_violation} plots the normal versus the tangential force of the GRF together with the cone bound $\mu f_\mathrm{z}$ (red line).
 The picture shows that the GRF stays well within the bound without any violation.
 Therefore, including the force regularization term enables the \gls{nmpc} to account for the estimation error in the orientation of contact normals and increase robustness to the external disturbances.